Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mKx9P8tAEA8.md

 >
 > [Music]
 >
-> yeah, you know what get to that 1300 and we'll talk then we'll talk ,
+> yeah, you know what get to that 1300 and we'll talk then we'll talk,